 Table of Contents

 How Does HDR Work?

-It is a concept about the TV picture or video quality that high the number of pixels, the higher will be the quality of the picture.
-Although the number of pixels also matters a lot, it is not necessary that a higher number of pixels is a guarantee of a high-quality image.
+It is a concept about the TV picture or video quality that the higher the number of pixels, the higher the quality of the picture.
+Although the number of pixels also matters a lot, a higher number of pixels doesn’t need to be a guarantee of a high-quality image.
 As HDR works on improving display quality without increasing the number of pixels.